Students

 Route: Sierra

-Lizzy is a senior biomedical engineering student who wants to enter the medical device industry after the summer ride.
-Lizzy has a passion to advocate for people who do not have access to essential health care and to tailor treatment options specific to the patient.
+Lizzy is a fourth-year biomedical engineering student who wants to enter the medical device industry after the summer ride.
+Lizzy has a passion for advocating for people who lack access to essential health care and for tailoring treatment options to each patient.
 In her free time, Lizzy enjoys spending time with her dogs, having endless conversations about the most random things with her roommates, running, traveling, going to concerts and spending time with her family.

 About the Ride